Code-Institute-Submissions/Flask-Revuu-It/readme.md

 Testing done on VSCode Using Live server.- Mobile responsiveness also tested live via Heroku Live Hosted app.

 - All page/card/footer links were tested to open.
+- Database CRUD operations using PyMongo
 - Navigation Buttons and Navbar links tested to navigate to specific pages.
 - Various screen sizes also tested from large screen to mobile.
 - Scrollable categories tested for each section.
 - Reviews Main page - stacking of elements on smaller screens.
 - Navbar Hamburger menu showing on mobile.
+- Add Review form Adding reviews to database and listing on reviews page
+- Edit Review and Delete buttons showing for relevant logged in users.
+- Admin Menu for Categories editing and adding showing and functions for Admin user.
+- Popular Reviews shows reviews with rating > 3
+- Recent Reviews shows the latest reviews added chronologically.
+-

 **Media Queries**
 Media Queries Break Screens based on Bulma Framework Breakpoints :